sgongar/Herschel-PACS-Toolbox-Red-Leak/massive/README.md

 Massive analysis scripts.

-Each scripts runs a different bunch of test observations.
+Each script runs a different bunch of test observations.